Jack Bonham: 2014–15 season

-2015–2019
+2015–2017

 Bonham had a nightmare start to the 2015–16 season, conceding four goals on his sole appearance against Oxford United in the League Cup first round on 11 August 2015.
 He again served as David Button's backup throughout the campaign.
-Despite the departure of Button on 19 July 2016, Bonham entered the 2016–17 season as second-choice behind new signing Daniel Bentley.
+Despite the departure of Button on 19 July 2016, Bonham entered the 2016–17 season as second-choice behind new signing Dan Bentley.
 He made his first appearance of the season in a 1–0 EFL Cup first round defeat to Exeter City on 9 August 2016.
 Having failed to make an appearance in nearly five months, Bonham revealed in late December 2016 that it was "frustrating" to be denied the chance to move away on loan.
 He made his second and final appearance of the season with his first Brentford start in a 1–1 draw versus Barnsley on 17 April 2017 and won the club's man of the match award for his performance.

+2017–18 season and loan to Carlisle United

 Bonham signed a one-year contract extension in June 2017, which would keep him at Griffin Park until the end of the 2018–19 season.
 He spent the entire 2017–18 season away on loan at League Two club Carlisle United.
 Bonham's performances in January 2018 saw him nominated for the PFA League Two Fans' Player of the Month award and he finished the season with 49 appearances.

+2018–19 season and loan to Bristol Rovers

 On 27 August 2018, Bonham joined League One club Bristol Rovers on loan until the end of the 2018–19 season.
 He had an impressive start to his time with the club and was reported on 15 October 2018 to have "the best save percentage of any first-choice goalkeeper in England so far this season, with 91.5%".
 Bonham finished the season with 46 appearances.
 Bonham departed Brentford when his contract expired at the end of the 2018–19 season, after making just seven appearances during six seasons at Griffin Park.